-What does Glass Onion mean?
+What do you think Glass Onion means?

 Beatles: Glass Onion Meaning